thadmuchnok64/SovereignSkies/Utilities/Quests/Reclaim Martin's Fireworks.md

 "Yeh, I think I may have seen a guy"
 "Think he was holing up in that "

-Party may notice a faint trail of gunpowder
-They find a note that says:
+Party may notice a faint trail of gunpowder (dc 18) They find a note that says:

 The trail seems to lead to this rusty door.
 It takes some effort to get it open.